 Your coverage will end on the last day of the month that you last worked and the employer paid your Plan contribution.
+Your coverage may also end on the last day of the month during which the employer paid your Plan contribution while you were on medical leave of absence (see above).
 Coverage may also end:

-- if you elect COBRA continuation coverage but fail to pay for coverage within the time period allowed - if you are covered under COBRA continuation coverage and the maximum continuation period expires - if you become entitled to Medicare unless if required by federal law, you may continue coverage for the period required by law and according to this Plan's rules - if you are expelled from membership (see page 5).
+- if you elect COBRA continuation coverage but fail to pay for coverage within the time period allowed; - if you are covered under COBRA continuation coverage and the maximum continuation period expires; - · if you elect COBRA and become entitled to Medicare; - if you are expelled from membership (see Expulsion from the Plan below).